 CURRENCY RESTRICTIONS FOR ENTRY:

 Emergency After-Hours telephone:+(501) 610-5030

-  Fax: +(501) 822-4050
+Fax: +(501) 822-4012

 Entry, Exit & Visa Requirements

-  All U.S. citizens must have a U.S. passport valid beyond their planned departure date, proof of an onward or return ticket, and sufficient funds to cover the cost of the length of stay.
-U.S citizens visiting as tourists do not require visas.
-Visitors planning to stay more than 30 days must have their passport re-stamped by a local immigration office and pay an additional fee for every month additional month they wish to stay up to 6 months; for stays longer than 6 months, you may need to provide further documentation to the local immigration office to explain the reason for a longer stay and pay additional fees.
-Travelers who overstay visas or do not keep their immigration stamps up to date may face immigration fines (a minimum of 500 USD per fine) and up to six months imprisonment.
+If you are visiting as a tourist, you do not require a visa.
+Visitors planning to stay more than 30 days must have their passport re-stamped by a local immigration office and pay an additional fee for every additional month they wish to stay up to 6 months; for stays longer than 6 months, you may need to provide further documentation to the local immigration office to explain the reason for a longer stay and pay additional fees.
+Visit the Embassy of Belize to the United States website for the most current visa information.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
-For further information about customs regulations, please read our customs information page.
+For further information about customs regulations, please read our Customs Information page.

 Safety and Security

 Belize is rated high for crime.
 Gang members and other criminals have historically used high-powered weapons to resolve disputes.
 U.S. citizens are not known to have been the victims or targets of terrorist activity in Belize.
 No areas are closed to travel but visitors should exercise caution, particularly in southern Belize City and remote areas along Belize’s borders.